MohdShamweel/calculator-kotlin-multiplatform/README.md

 - Visit [Kotlin Multiplatform Developer Portal](https://kotlinlang.org/lp/mobile/) to learn more about the technology.
 - Check out the [Networking and Data Storage with KMP Hands-On](https://play.kotlinlang.org/hands-on/Networking%20and%20Data%20Storage%20with%20Kotlin%20Multiplatfrom%20Mobile/) lab to learn how to create a mobile application for Android and iOS with a shared codebase using Ktor and SQLDelight.

+This project is part of the [Kotlin Multiplatform Mobile GitHub repository](https://github.com/Kotlin/kmm-basic-sample).

+The UI for this project has been inspired by the iOS calculator for the Android version, using Jetpack Compose, and self-designed for iOS, kind of inspired by the Android Google calculator, using SwiftUI.